wso2/apk/samples/request-response-mediation-interceptors/README.md

 ### Try out the API with interceptor APIPolicy in APK

-1. Change the directory to `developer/samples/interceptors` and build the interceptor service and backend service container images:
+1. Build the interceptor service and backend service container images:
     ```
     sh ./build-interceptor-service.sh
     sh ./build-legacy-backend-service.sh